 When you think of metal music, the first thing that instantly pops in your mind is that double-bass fast tempo on drums, sounding almost manic.
 And we should all thank Dave Lombardo for perfecting and spreading that signature metal sound through the years.

-Lombardo, most famous for his work with Slayer, is one of the most influential and highly praised drummers in the world, seen as maybe most technically gifted drummer in the world.
+Lombardo, most famous for his work with Slayer, is one of the most influential and highly praised drummers in the world.
 The story of Dave Lombardo is in the same time also story of creation and rise of metal music, which is by itself enough to earn him a place among the stars.

 Lombardo’s first taste of music came, surprisingly, by working as a DJ in disco music, but he soon dropped that because of his parents threatened to send him to military school.
 After finishing high school he got a job as a delivery boy, and through that was introduced to Kerry King, with whom he formed a band which they named Slayer.
 And the rest is history.

 Slayer, together with Metallica, Anthrax, and Megadeath formed the notorious “Big Four” or “The Four Horsemen” of metal music and are holding that title since the ’80s and rise of metal music throughout the world.
 Dave Lombardo was a huge part of that.